joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/us/politics/100000010863950/white-house-correspondents-dinner-trump-gunman.html

 **What to Know About U.S.-Iran Peace Talks**\
-`An Iranian negotiator returned to Pakistan on Sunday, despite the United States’ abruptly calling off a trip there by its two top negotiators.`\
+`An Iranian negotiator returned to Pakistan on Sunday, despite the United States abruptly calling off a trip there by its two top negotiators.`\
 https://www.nytimes.com/2026/04/26/world/middleeast/us-iran-peace-talks-pakistan.html

 **Family of Suspect in Colorado Attack Released After Months in Detention**\